Language Access Compliance Myths

 REALITY

 It is a violation of Title VI and the CLAS Mandates to require or suggest that a patient bring a family member or friend to interpret.
-4,8 Patients have the right to access interpreting services during all hours of operation in a timely manner, so if an on-site interpreter is not available, you will need to have an alternative.
+4,8 Patients have the right to access interpreting services during all hours of operation in a timely manner.
+Therefore, if an on-site interpreter is not available, you will need to have an alternative.
 4 If you are having trouble booking an interpreter for a language of lesser diffusion, here are some tips:

 • Book ahead of time : as soon as the patient schedules their next appointment, call your LSP to book an interpreter

-• Offer higher rates : If your LSP is not able to consistently provide access to an interpreter for a particular language, consider offering to pay a higher rate for that language in order to secure an interpreter
+• Offer higher rates : If your LSP is not able to consistently provide access to an interpreter for a particular language, consider offering to pay a higher rate for that language in order to secure an interpreter.

 I have to work with a professional interpreter, even if patients ask for a family member or friend to interpret.